-In 2020, Pay UK, the retail payments authority, will introduce the new Confirmation of Payee system.41
+In 2020, Pay UK, the retail payments authority, will introduce the new Confirmation of Payee system.
+41 [#n41]

-- This is an additional security measure for the UK's Faster Payments scheme. - It will work by verifying account details against the name of the account holder - for making sure that accounts are set up with the correct legal name and will be liable for any losses if they do not - transfer frauds.
+- This is an additional security measure for the UK's Faster Payments scheme. - It will work by verifying account details against the name of the account holder and intended recipient. - The banks will be responsible for making sure that accounts are set up with the correct legal name and will be liable for any losses if they do not apply the system. - This aims to control bank transfer frauds.
 It will make email modification fraud much harder to commit.